nix-community/docker-nixpkgs/README.md

 sed -i "s#FROM.*AS build#FROM niteo/nixpkgs-$channel:$rev AS build#g" Dockerfile
 ```

+### Connecting with SSH during CI

+This image has built-in helpers for setting up a tmate connection to the image, useful for debugging when running in CI:

+- `start-tmate [maxIdle]`: Starts a tmate session, which is persisted until `maxIdle` (by default 60) seconds pass without any connection.
+The command only exits once this has occured.
+- `bash-tmate`: A drop-in replacement for bash that runs `start-tmate` when the bash command fails.
+Useful as a shell for CI scripts, allowing debugging in case of failures.

 ## Development and Contributing

 This section is only intended for developers/contributors of this project.
 Feel free to contribute by opening a PR or open issues for enquiries.